ecwpz91/ecwpz91.github.io/about.md

 permalink: /about/
 ---

-**Michael Surbey** is a {{ site.vocation }} at Red Hat Red Hat, Inc.
+**Michael Surbey** is a {{ site.vocation }} at Red Hat in the Washington, D.C. metropolitan area.
+Mike is passionate about investigating, researching, teaching, counseling, supporting and advising U.S. public sector customers, contributors, and partners on open source solution adoption for making the world a better place.

-I've developed this blog in order to document and share some of my latest interests with others.

-Posts may include information on business, sports, and variety of useful technical topics I've learned over the years.

-Looking for more?
-Check out my recent bookmarks by clicking [here](https://pinboard.in/u:msurbey).
+With a background in development, design, and management of enterprise IT-driven solutions, Mike has proven expertise in helping government departments and agencies create better a citizen experience the open source way.